puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/timesketch.md

 Some known limitations that have been observed:

 - Timelines get [renamed](https://github.com/google/timesketch/issues/3052).
-- Possible slowness if a timeline has alot of
+- Possible slowness if a timeline has a lot of
   [data sources](https://github.com/google/timesketch/issues/3075)

 Possible workarounds: